 Booz Allen has partnered with BlueVoyant to identify, prioritize, and mitigate key supply chain cybersecurity deficiencies for government organizations.
 This publication illustrates Booz Allen’s comprehensive approach to effectively mitigate supply chain cyber risk, including:

-- Prioritizing risks from supply chain deficiency based on their criticality and impact to your organization’s missions is essential.
+- Prioritizing risks from supply chain deficiency based on their criticality and impact on your organization’s missions is essential